Hi, you are logged in as , if you are not , please click here

 Course Information

 Designed for digital preservation professionals, archivists, librarians, and cultural heritage practitioners responsible for born-digital materials, this workshop introduces forensic imaging workflows.
-The workshop is based on live demonstrations on a professional forensic workstation (FRED) that will help participants become familiar with interfaces, workflows, and troubleshooting steps.
-Furthermore, the workshop will include a guide to setting up forensic software and hardware in smaller settings where professional equipment is unavailable.
+The workshop is based on live demonstrations on a professional forensic workstation as well as open-source software that will help participants become familiar with various interfaces, workflows, and troubleshooting steps.

 Topics Covered